cmvandrevala/vandrevala.github.io/README.md

 # Cupcake Physics Blog

 This repo contains the blog for Cupcake Physics.
 It is hosted on [GitHub Pages](https://pages.github.com/) via [Jekyll](https://jekyllrb.com/).
+You can access the site via `blog.cupcakephysics.com`.

 ## Development